matthewfeickert/draft-scipy-2024-proceedings-submission/paper/scientific-python-ecosystem.md

 The data is then filtered through kinematic and physics signature motivated selections using Awkward manipulations and queries to create array collections that contain the passing events.
 Through intense detector characterization and calibration efforts, the ATLAS collaboration has developed robust methods and tooling to apply systematic corrections to the data (e.g. corrections to specific calorimeter subsystems).
 Given the custom nature of the detector and correction implementations, these corrections are implemented in custom `C++` libraries in the ATLAS software framework, Athena [@ATL-SOFT-PUB-2021-001; @Athena_zenodo].
-To expose these `C++` libraries to Pythonic tooling layer, custom Python bindings were written using `nanobind` for high efficiency.
+To expose these `C++` libraries to the Pythonic tooling layer, custom Python bindings were written using `nanobind` for high efficiency.